Skip to content

 sourcing blue sapphire stones

-September birthstone Sapphire FAQs
+September Birthstone Sapphire FAQs

-What are the 2 birthstones for September?
+What are the two birthstones for September?

 September boasts not one but two captivating birthstones: sapphire and lapis lazuli.
-While the sapphire gemstone is more commonly associated with this month due to its rich blue hues, lapis lazuli, with its deep blue speckled with gold veins, also shares the September birthstone spotlight.
+While the sapphire gemstone is more commonly associated with this month due to its rich blue hues, lapis lazuli, with its deep blue speckled with gold veins, also shares the September spotlight.

 What does the sapphire symbolize?